Credit card consolidation: What is it and how does it work?

 According to the CFPB, there are a few things to try before applying for a loan or a new credit card to pay off your existing credit card debt:

 - Talk to a credit counseling service.
-A credit counseling service can give you money management tips and provide advice specific to your situation.
+A credit counseling service can give you money management tips and advice specific to your situation.
 This may provide the tools needed to better manage financial obligations in the future.

 - Review your spending habits.
 While finding a solution to pay off credit card debt, it’s helpful to understand how the debt was accrued in the first place.